UZH-PEG/diversity_envresp1/docs/How_to_reproduce.md

 To make the data-based figures of the main report (i.e. published paper): `reports/manuscript/figures_main_ms_v1.R`

 To make the supplementary report: `reports/supplement/supplement_0.9.1.Rmd`: RMarkdown file used to generate [the supplementary report (HTML page)](https://uzh-peg.github.io/diversity_envresp1/reports/supplement/supplement_0.9.1.Rmd) to the publication **XXXTO DO: add publication ref**.

+To make graphs of stable states against oxygen diffusivity (e.g. versions of figure 4 in the main manuscript) knit the rmd files in the `reports/stable_states_graphs` sub-folders.

 To make some animations use code in the `reports/animations` folder.
 Eventually you will be able to make this [`report.html` HTML page.](https://uzh-peg.github.io/diversity_envresp1/reports/animations/report.html)